This article was updated on August 13, 2021.

 “Cardiovascular disease and cancer are two leading causes of death, contributing to 26.9 million deaths worldwide in 2016.
 Diet has an important role in these conditions.
 The optimal macronutrient composition of a diet for supporting longevity remains uncertain particularly for protein intake,” the US and Iranian researchers, wrote in the new paper A global transition towards higher protein diets has occurred in recent decades.
 In addition, adherence to a high protein diet has recently become popular because of its possible effects on weight loss, preservation of muscle mass, and increased strength.”

-After applying random effect models to the 32 previously published studies featured in the new one, the authors revealed that protein found in sources like kale, peas, legumes, beans, whole wheat, and lentils can dramatically reduce one’s risk of dying from any cause.
+After applying random effect models to the 32 previously published studies featured in the new one, the authors revealed that participants who routinely consumed plant proteins enjoyed a 3% boost of energy a day and a 5% lower risk of death from all causes, collectively.

 Although these results were even more pronounced in relation to cardiovascular disease, no notable correlation was established with respect to cancer death.